lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 multiple places in the format string without having to provide it as an argument multiple times.
 In LAMMPS the argument id is rarely used.

-More common is the use of the format specifier, which starts with a colon.
+More common is the use of a format specifier, which starts with a colon.
 This may optionally be followed by a fill character (default is ' ').
 If provided, the fill character **must** be followed by an alignment character ('<', '^', '>' for left, centered, or right alignment (default)).
 The alignment character may be used without a fill character.
 The next important format parameter would be the minimum width, which may be followed by a dot '.'  and a precision for floating point numbers.
 The final character in the format string would be an indicator for the "presentation", i.e. 'd' for decimal presentation of integers, 'x' for hexadecimal, 'o' for octal, 'c' for character etc. This mostly follows the "printf()" scheme but without requiring an additional length parameter to distinguish between different integer widths.
 The {fmt} library will detect those and adapt the formatting accordingly.
 For floating point numbers there are correspondingly, 'g' for generic presentation, 'e' for exponential presentation, and 'f' for fixed point presentation.

 Thus "{:8}" would represent *any* type argument using at least 8 characters; "{:<8}" would do this as left aligned, "{:^8}" as centered, "{:>8}" as right aligned.
-If a specific presentation is selected, the argument type must be compatible or else the {fmt} formatting code will throw an exception.
+If a specific presentation is selected, the argument type must be compatible or else the {fmt}
+formatting code will throw an exception.
 Some format string examples are given below:

 .. code-block:: C